RonaldoMP-NK/RonaldoMP-NK/README.md

 <br>

 - Student at the Tecsup Institute.
-- Playing CTF's at spare time
+- Pre-professional in Software Design and Development.
 - Currently learning Web Development by Self
 - Personal website [link](https://www.0xabdulkhalid.ml)
 - I’m currently open for an Intern or a new job opportunity, this is [my resume](https://read.cv/0xabdulkhalid)